-In connection with the acquisition discussed elsewhere in this report, the Company acquired Beijing GenExosome in cash payment of \$450,000.
-On October 25, 2017, Dr. Yu Zhou, the former sole shareholder of Beijing GenExosome, was appointed to the board of directors of GenExosome and served as co-chief executive officer of GenExosome.
-As of December 31, 2018 and 2017, the unpaid acquisition consideration of \$100,000 and \$450,000, respectively, was payable to Dr. Yu Zhou, co-chief executive officer and board member of GenExosome, and reflected as due to related party on the accompanying consolidated balance sheets.
+In connection with the acquisition discussed elsewhere in this report, the Company acquired Beijing Genexosome for a cash payment of \$450,000.
+As of December 31, 2019 and 2018, the unpaid acquisition consideration of \$100,000, was payable to Yu Zhou, director and former co-chief executive officer and 40% owner of Genexosome, and has been included in accrued liabilities and other payables - related parties on the accompanying consolidated balance sheets.